facebookresearch/vizseq/website/docs/overview.md

   <img src={useBaseUrl('img/overview.png')} alt="VizSeq Overview" width="480" class="center" />
 </p>

-Please also see our [paper](https://arxiv.org/pdf/1909.05424.pdf) for more details.
-To install VizSeq, check out the [instructions](getting_started/installation) here.
+Please also see our <a href="https://arxiv.org/pdf/1909.05424.pdf" target="_blank">paper</a> for more details.
+To install VizSeq, check out the <a href={useBaseUrl('docs/getting_started/installation')}>instructions</a> here.

 ## Task Coverage
 VizSeq accepts various source types, including text, image, audio, video or any combination of them.
 This covers a wide range of text generation tasks, examples of which are listed below:

 | Source | Example Tasks |
 | :--- | :--- |